Classroom & Class Information

 All UIndy courses will have a Brightspace Learning Management System (LMS) site.
 To learn more about utilizing Brightspace, this excellent training site is available to you.
 Please note: you will need to create an account at this site, but you do not have to use your UIndy email address unless you prefer to.

-You must post your syllabus on Brightspace using the directions above.
-You must also keep your course grades on Brightspace.
+You must post your syllabus on Brightspace using the directions provided above.
+You must also keep at least some of your course grades on Brightspace; we recommend that you upload all grades so that students are able to keep track of their performance.
 The Grades: Start Here slide deck walks you through what you need to do to set up your gradebook for the semester.
 If you prefer to follow a video, the Grades: Start Here video (5:12) walks you through the same process.